 We can knot ourselves into a yoga pose, and deep breathe until the cows come home, but stress is still a fact of life.
 And sometimes, it feels as if we cannot escape the anxiety and pressure that plagues us every day.
-Yet, before we can work out the best ways to slip out of the stressful, we need to calculate the level of our stress.
+Yet, before we can work out the best ways to slip out of the stressful, we need to calculate the level of our stress – using the Stress Bucket model is a great system to identifying and treating relapses of mental illness.
 Particularly as the more extreme impacts could leave us with the mental health problems that might represent more difficult obstacles for the future.

 Plus, by assessing not just our stress, but also ourselves, we can start making a few extra moments for us.
 And the truth of the matter is, because we are so used to stress, we can become unaware of the levels that could be dangerous.
 In fact, high levels of stress has been linked to depression, anxiety, and the more physical impacts such as heart attacks and strokes; and none of these are going to make your work week any easier.